eclipse/jifa/README.md

 ### Build

 - Prerequisites
-  - JDK 11 or 17, and make sure $JAVA_HOME is set properly
+  - JDK 8, and make sure $JAVA_HOME is set properly

+    ```
+    Jifa uses the plugin 'com.diffplug.p2.asmaven' to get MAT's dependencies.
+    Thisplugin can only run on JRE 8 now, so we need to set $JAVA_HOME to JDK8.
+    While other modules depend on JDK11+, Gradle handles this for us correctly.
+    ```
   - npm

 - Build All